stepnem/draft-ietf-dnsop-generalized-notify/draft-ietf-dnsop-generalized-notify.md

-If the parent itself performs CDS/CDNSKEY or CSYNC processing, or if the parent forwards the notifications internally to the designated party (such as as registrar), the following scheme is used:
+If the parent itself performs CDS/CDNSKEY or CSYNC processing, or if the parent forwards the notifications internally to the designated party (such as a registrar), the following scheme is used:

     *._dsync.example.
 IN DSYNC  CDS   scheme port target *._dsync.example.
 IN DSYNC  CSYNC scheme port target